-Escolar or oilfish (i.e.,Lepidocybium flavobrunneum or Ruvettus pretiosus) contains a strong purgative oil (wax ester), called gempylotoxin, that may cause diarrhea, abdominal cramps, nausea, headache, and vomiting when consumed.FDA advises against importation and interstate marketing of these fish.
+Escolar or oilfish (i.e. Lepidocybium flavobrunneum or Ruvettus pretiosus) contains a strong purgative oil (wax ester), called gempylotoxin, that may cause diarrhea, abdominal cramps, nausea, headache, and vomiting when consumed.FDA advises against importation and interstate marketing of these fish.

 If this was a rare occurrence in restaurants, there would be no cause for alarm.
 However a multi-year study by Oceana (who I’ll side with on this front) found 84% of their white tuna samples were actually escolar.
 No wonder Italy and Japan have banned its importation.

-To go along with flat out fraud and mislabeling, some restaurateurs have admitted they thought white tuna was a marketing term for escolar.
-I’ve even heard this myself from a guy that makes sushi for a supermarket.
-It is also mistakenly labeled as “butterfish” or as a “sushi-grade” species called Hawaiian Walu.
-This website goes to great lengths to praise walu’s silky taste and texture, but nowhere do they say it is really escolar.
-This is on top of a blog post where the same company refutes Oceana’s claim of mislabeled fish.
-So why then, do they sell this fish under the sexy name of Hawaiian Walu?
+When I originally posted this article there was a fish market online that went to great lengths to praise walus silky taste and texture, but nowhere do they say it is really escolar.
+This was on top of a blog post where the same company refuted Oceana’s claim of mislabeled fish.
+I’m glad to see they have removed all of this from their website and so I removed the links.
 The truth is, the only name escolar can be sold under in the US is escolar, don’t let any so-called expert tell you differently.
 If they are not upfront about this, then it is fraud.